 Be your true authentic self and someone with the same energy will come along.

 Here are some of my thoughts after Lauren’s answers for my own reflection on her advice.
-I noticed how much body language matters.
-You can look handsome, but if your tone of voice and movement is needy, low-status, desperate, fearful, passive, that can be a big turn off.
+I noticed how much body language and the mind matters, not just the physical.
+You can look handsome, but if your tone of voice, empathy, confidence, and movement is off, needy, low-status, desperate, fearful, or passive, that can be a big turn off.
 For women, your “energy” and personality traits and social skills matter more than for men.
 I noticed how Lauren notices if you’re an active listener or not and what type of energy you put out with friends or alone.
-Maybe she looks for if you even have friends.
 Energy is hard to describe, but many women use the term.
-I like to think of it as the overall emotions and vibe you convey to others through your actions; this can come from your personality, beliefs, interests, body language, and more.
+I like to think of it as the overall emotions and vibe you pass on to others through your actions; this can come from your personality, values, emotional maturity, social skills, self esteem, beliefs, interests, body language, and more.